Family Fun - Fall / Winter

 In fact, fall and winter in Winnipeg are the perfect time to pull out your parkas, break in your boots and try some of the activities offered — both indoors and out — in this guide.

 Jumping into the indoor trampoline scene is Flying Squirrel, which will have your kids bouncing with excitement (all while under safe supervision).
 Touted as the world’s largest trampoline park, the facility hosts dodgeball courts, dunk hoops, slack lines, a rock wall, airbag launch lanes and more.
-For even more high flying fun, check out Sky Zone Indoor Trampoline Park, or challenge kids (10 and up) to reach new heights at the rock climbing walls of Vertical Adventures.
+Or challenge kids (10 and up) to reach new heights at the rock climbing walls of Vertical Adventures.

 Interactive tours of the Royal Canadian Mint are always on the money and worth every penny.
 The facility produces coins for dozens of countries around the world, the flags of which you'll drive past on the way in, while within the facility you'll find games that test your geographic knowledge.
 You’ll also get a chance to hold a pure gold bar worth nearly $500,000 that will astonish both kids and adults alike with the sheer weight of it.